alttch/eva3/doc/security.rst

-* **Public network** external network (company's local network); applications working in a public network (usually SCADA interfaces), should be protected from the unauthorized access as much as possible: they should use SSL and complex passwords and be regularly updated with the latest security patches.
+* **Public network** external network (company's local network); applications working in a public network (usually SCADA interfaces), should be protected from unauthorized access as much as possible: they should use SSL and complex passwords and be regularly updated with the latest security patches.

-* **Supervisory network** network accessed by the authorized company employees only; it includes :ref:`MQTT<mqtt_>` (event server), PLC (:doc:`/lm/lm`), custom automation applications and "public" interfaces of :doc:`/uc/uc` subsystems.
+* **Supervisory network** network accessed by authorized company employees only; it includes :ref:`MQTT<mqtt_>` (event server), PLC (:doc:`/lm/lm`), custom automation applications and "public" interfaces of :doc:`/uc/uc` subsystems.
 The security policies are minimal.
 They are used not as means for